 - The engaging party is the addressee and the only intended user.
 The engaging party is not the responsible party.
-For example, the regulator is the engaging party and intended user, and the entity overseen by the regulator is the responsible party. - No exceptions were found. - The practitioner did not engage a practitioner's expert to perform any of the agreed-upon procedures. - There is no restriction on the use or distribution of the report. - There are no independence requirements with which the practitioner is required to comply. - A quantitative threshold of \$100 for reporting exceptions in Procedure 3 has been agreed with the engaging party.
+For example, the regulator is the engaging party and intended user, and the entity overseen by the regulator is the responsible party. - No exceptions were found. - The practitioner did not engage a practitioner's expert to perform any of the agreed-upon procedures. - There is a restriction on the use of the report. - There are no independence requirements with which the practitioner is required to comply. - A quantitative threshold of \$100 for reporting exceptions in Procedure 3 has been agreed with the engaging party. - Australian inserted text highlighted in grey shade.